mozilla-releng/relengdocs/explanations/best-practices/code-reviews.rst

 Writing code is a craft.
 There is no absolute right or wrong way of expressing thoughts into code.
 It's mainly contextual:

-- What the current needs?
+- What are the current needs?
 - What are the current constraints?
 - What is our current understanding of the problem?